-Each and all of these acts and omissions, taken singularly or in combination, were a proximate cause of the injuries and damages sustained by Plaintiff.

-- 59. At all pertinent times, the Johnson & Johnson Defendants knew or should have known that the Products were unreasonably dangerous and defective when put to their reasonably anticipated use. - 60.
-Plaintiff sustained the following damages as a foreseeable, direct, and proximate result of Defendants' acts and/or omissions: - a.
-Economic losses including medical expenses and lost earnings. - b.
-Noneconomic losses including physical and mental pain and suffering, emotional distress, fear of death, inconvenience, and loss of enjoyment and impairment of quality of life.

-COUNT FOUR-BREACH OF EXPRESS WARRANTY

-- 61. Plaintiff incorporates by reference each of the preceding paragraphs as if fully set forth herein. - 62.
-The Johnson & Johnson Defendants expressly warranted, through direct-to-consumer marketing, advertisements, and labels, including to the Plaintiff that the Products were safe and effective for reasonably anticipated uses, including use by women in the perineal area. - 63.
-The Products did not conform to these express representations because they cause serious injury when used by women in the perineal area in the form of cancer, including, but no limited to, ovarian and uterine cancer. - 64.
-Plaintiff sustained the following damages as a foreseeable, direct, and proximate result of Defendants' acts and/or omissions: - a.
-Economic losses including medical expenses and lost earnings. - b.
-Noneconomic losses including physical and mental pain and suffering, emotional distress, fear of death, inconvenience, loss of enjoyment and impairment of quality of life.

-COUNT FIVE - BREACH OF IMPLIED WARRANTIES
+Case 3:17-cv v-00225-MMA-MDD Document 1 Filed 02/06/17 PageID.14 Page 14 of Each and all of these acts and omissions, taken singularly or in combination, were a proximat cause of the in njuries and damages sustained by Plaintiff.
+59. At all pertinent times, the Johnson & Johnson Defendants knew or should have know that the Produ ucts were unreasonably dangerous and defective when put to their reasonably anticipate use.
+60. Plaintiff sustained the following damages as a foreseeable, direct, and proximate result of Defendants' a cts and/or omissions: a.
+Economic losses including medical care and lost earnings. b.
+Noneconomic losses including physical and mental pain and suffering, emotiona distress, fear of death, inconvenience, and loss of enjoyment and impairment of quality of life.
+COUNT FOUR - BREACH OF EXPRESS WARRANTY 61.
+Plaintiff incorporates by reference each of the preceding paragraphs as if fully set for herein.
+62. The Johnson & Johnson Defendants expressly warranted, through direct-to-consume marketing, ad vertisements, and labels, including to the Plaintiff that the Products were safe and effectiv for reasonably anticipated uses, including use by women in the perineal area.
+63. The Products did not conform to these express representations because they caus serious injury when used by women in the perineal area in the form of cancer, including, but no limited to ovarian and u terine cancer.
+64. Plaintiff sustained the following damages as a foreseeable, direct, and proximate result of Defendants' a cts and/or omissions: a.
+Economic losses including medical care and lost earnings. b.
+Noneconomic losses including physical and mental pain and suffering, emotiona distress, fear of death, inconvenience, loss of enjoyment and impairment of quality of life.
+COUNT FIVE - BREACH OF IMPLIED WARRANTIES 65.
+Plaintiff incorporates by reference each of the preceding paragraphs as if fully set fort herein. - 14 - COMPLAINT